kasra-hosseini/obspyDMT/README.rst

     $ obspyDMT --check

-**ATTENTION:** if obspyDMT is installed on your machine, it could be easily run from everywhere.
+**ATTENTION:** if obspyDMT is installed on your machine, it can be easily run from everywhere.
 However, if you want to use the source code instead:

 ::

     $ cd /path/to/my/obspyDMT.py
     $ ./obspyDMT.py --check

-*--check* flag checks for the basic requirements to run the code.

 In all the following examples, we assume that obspyDMT is already installed.